h-kravs/qb-communityservice/README.md

 - https://github.com/qbcore-framework/qb-core

 **Installation**
+- Upload db
-- Drag and drop into resources and start
+- Drag and drop into resources
+- Start in server.cfg
 - Trigger this event in your qb-spawn client.lua || **TriggerServerEvent('qb-communityservice:checkIfSentenced')**